Chart Color Schemes

 The labour market strength in Canning Vale positions it well ahead of most Australian regions

-Over the past year, estimated employment growth was 2.1%.
-This rate is lower than Greater Perth's 4.0% unemployment rate and similar to its 65.2% workforce participation rate.
-Employment among residents is concentrated in health care & social assistance, retail trade, and education & training.
-The area has a particular employment specialization in transport, postal & warehousing, with an employment share of 1.4 times the regional level.
+There were 21,066 residents in work while workforce participation was somewhat below standard at 69.2%, compared to Greater Perth's 71.6%.
+A low 7.8% of residents worked from home as per Census responses, though Covid-19 lockdown impacts should be considered.
+Employment among residents is concentrated in health care & social assistance, retail trade, and education & training sectors.
+The area has particular employment specialization in transport, postal & warehousing with an employment share of 1.4 times the regional level.

 Conversely, construction shows lower representation at 7.5% versus the regional average of 9.3%.
-Limited local employment opportunities are indicated by the count of Census working population vs resident population.
+The predominantly residential area appears to offer limited local employment opportunities as indicated by the count of Census working population vs resident population.
 In the 12-month period ending September 2025, employment increased by 2.1% alongside labour force increasing by 2.1%, with unemployment remaining essentially unchanged.
-This contrasts with Greater Perth's employment growth of 2.9% and labour force growth of 3.0%.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Canning Vale.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with industry-specific projections applied to Canning Vale's employment mix suggesting local employment should increase by 6.3% over five years and 13.3% over ten years.
+This contrasts with Greater Perth where employment rose by 2.9%, the labour force grew by 3.0%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Canning Vale.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Canning Vale's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment